SWEG-2015EC-Batch/Byte-Bandits/ETS1157_15_Robel_Desalegn/Activity_3.1/Playing with digits /number_of_digits.md

 3. Algorithm

    1. Start
-   2. Read num (get integer input from user)
+   2. Read num (get integer input from the user)
    3. Initialize count to 0
    4. While num is greater than 0
       - Remainder = num modulo 10